-Setting Description

-DSCP Maximum number of supported DSCP values is 64.
+Setting Description DSCP Maximum number of supported DSCP values are 64.
 Trust Controls whether a specific DSCP value is trusted.
 Only frames with trusted DSCP values are mapped to a specific QoS class and Drop Precedence Level.
 Frames with untrusted DSCP values are treated as a non-IP frame.

-QoS Class QoS class value can be any of 0-7

-DPL Drop Precedence Level (0-1)
+QoS Class QoS class value can be any of (0-7) DPL Drop Precedence Level (0-3)